axibase/atsd/rule-engine/notifications/telegram.md

     ![](./images/botfather.png)

 * Send the `/newbot` command and follow the prompts to create a bot user and obtain its token.
-The bot's username must end with `_bot` and cannot contain dash `-` symbol.
+The bot username must end with `_bot` and cannot contain dash `-` symbol.

 ```txt
     Use this token to access the HTTP API: